Frequently Asked Questions

 The time commitment varies chapter to chapter as well as where a student is in their membership.
 For example, a New Member goes through an intensive educational program to learn the ins and outs of the chapter before they are initiated.
 However, an Active (initiated) Member may attend chapter meetings once a week and participate in all other activities at will.
-As your son or daughter moves forward with the recruitment process, encourage them ask the chapter what their expectations are for time commitment.
+As your student moves forward with the recruitment/intake process, encourage them ask the chapter what their expectations are for time commitment.

 Texas State University as well as the State of Texas has zero tolerance for hazing.
-Chapters found guilty of hazing may lose University recognition and their members may face possible legal ramifications
+Reports of hazing are investigated through Student Involvement.
+Chapters found guilty of hazing may lose University recognition and their members may face possible legal ramifications.
+For further information please see the Texas State University Hazing Memorandum.

 The cost of membership varies chapter to chapter.
-Typically, the first semester of membership will cost the most as it includes New Member fees, also if the chapter owns a house their dues may be higher as well.
-As your son or daughter moves forward with the recruitment process, check with the respective councils for an up to date list of chapter dues.
+Typically, the first semester of membership will cost the most as it includes New Member fees that the chapter must pay to the inter/national headquarters.
+If the chapter owns a house their dues may be higher as well.
+As your student moves forward with the recruitment/intake process, check with the respective councils for an up to date list of chapter dues and fees.

 In order to join, the Dean of Students - Fraternity and Sorority Life office requires students to participate in either formal or informal recruitment and have a college or high school GPA of 2.5 to join a fraternity or sorority.
 However, chapters may have additional requirements in place.